Saving for retirement, buying a house, or building a bigger nest egg for the rainy days will get you thinking about investing.

 Also, the longer time you spend investing, the more time it gives you to ride out the fluctuation of the stock market, which can make up a part of your investment if you go with stocks or a portfolio that includes stocks.

 Keep in mind that investing comes with risks, and make sure only to invest money that you know you won't need in a few months.
 You can also lose money, so set aside an emergency fund.
 Also reflect on what type of investor you are, how much money you want to invest and make, how much risk you want to take, what is your risk tolerance, and what are your investment goals.
 These details will help you find the right product and the right strategy.

 If you want to be an active investor, you will need to take the time to research yourself and manage a portfolio on your own.
 You can do this through an online broker.

 On the other hand, passive investing means you put your money to work, and you don't need to deal with it.
 Investing in mutual funds is one way of doing this.

-Check out our guide to the Best brokers for beginners in 2021!
+Check out our guide to the Best brokers for beginners!